 *This post contains affiliate links*

 Now, there are tons of genius ideas in blogland for how to store ironing boards.
-And I spent lots of time scrolling through Pinterest… but in the end, I just ended up designing my own.
+And I spent lots of time scrolling through Pinterest for DIY hanging shelf for laundry room… but in the end, I just ended up designing my own.
 It just made the most sense for the space that we have.

 I wanted it to not only hold the ironing board, but also be a place to hold clothes on hangers and clothespins for unmatched socks.
 Let me show you how it went together and how it works!